Team Outpost heads to Kivalliq, Nunavut, for bowhead whale bones, narwhal sightings, and a welcoming community far from the beaten path.

 On our final day in Repulse the winds are calm and we sprint down to the Arctic Ocean with our kayaks.
 Sporting dry suits and life jackets, we push off and move silently through the icy waters, revelling at the beauty of land, sea and sky.
 The intersection is incredible.
 Yet just when we begin to hit our stride the winds return with unexpected ferocity, as if to remind us who is boss on open ocean; we are forced to head for shore, but not before taking a wee dip in the cool Arctic water.
 It is invigorating!

-- Jaclyn Truss was part of Team Outpost for our opXpeditions Nunavut.
-This article first appeared in Outpost magazine.
+- Jaclyn Truss was part of Team Outpost for our expedition to Nunavut.